Dr Majid Khosravinik

 School of Arts & Cultures

-I am a co-founder of Newcastle Critical Discourse Group and am on the editorial boards of Journal of Language and Politics and Critical Discourse Studies (Review Editor) while co-editing Journalism & Discourse Studies.
+I am a founder and convenor Newcastle Critical Discourse Group and a board member in Journal of Language and Politics and Critical Discourse Studies (Review Editor) while co-editing Journalism & Discourse Studies.

 - Kelsey D, Mueller F, Whittle A, KhosraviNik M, ed.
 The Discourse of Financial Crisis and Austerity : critical analyses of business and economics across disciplines.
 London: Routledge, 2017.